swissarmychainsaw/now-playing/docs/Business_Requirements_Document.md

 - As a user, I want to save movies to a watchlist so that I can find them later

 ### 4.4 Landing Page

-Feature: Landing Page Recommendations
+Feature: Landing Page
 Default View Behavior
 * Upon arriving at the landing page, the user sees:
-    * A search input or prompt (e.g., “Start with a movie you like…”)
+    * A search input box
+	* A blue "search button" under the box that says "Search"
+	* Under the search functions there are 4 Recommendation buttons:
+		* For You
+    		* Oscar Winners
+		* Popular
-    * Recommendation buttons such as Oscar Winners, Popular, and Critics' Picks
+		* Critics' Picks
-* Below the buttons, a list of 5 recommended movies appears.
+* Below the 4 Recommendation buttons, a list of 5 recommended movies appears.
 * These recommendations are based on the user's previously liked movies (from the Liked Movies page).
 * Each movie card:
     * Is clickable and links to the movie's detail page
     * Displays the same metadata as used throughout the app (poster, title, ratings, etc.)
-Oscar Winners Button
+* Oscar Winners Button
 	* Clicking this button refreshes the landing page.
 * Below the buttons, a new list of 5 Oscar-winning movies is displayed.
 * These movies are:
     * Aligned with the user’s liked movies
     * Filtered to exclude movies the user has already seen or liked
 * Repeat clicks deliver a fresh set of unseen Oscar-winning recommendations.
 Popular Button
 	* Clicking this button refreshes the landing page.
 	* Below the buttons, a list of 5 popular movies is displayed.
 	* These movies are:
 	    * Defined by the app's internal "popular" dataset (e.g., from TMDB or trending APIs)
 	    * Closely aligned with the user’s liked movies
 	    * Not previously shown to the user
 * Repeat clicks return a new set of unseen recommendations.
 Critics’ Picks Button
 	* Clicking this button refreshes the landing page.
 	* Below the buttons, a list of 5 highly rated movies by critics appears.
 	* These movies are:
 	    * Primary sort: Critic rating (e.g., Rotten Tomatoes score)
 	    * Secondary sort: Similarity to user’s liked movies
 	    * Filtered to exclude previously seen items
 	    * Each click delivers a new batch of recommendations.
 Reusable Card Component
 * All recommended movies on the landing page should use a shared, reusable movie card component.
 * This component must: